 In the top right of the new workspace you will find a settings icon.
 Click it to further configure your workspace.

-There you will find the following pages:
+There you will find the following tabs:

 Now that your workspace is created, you can start using it.
 Here are a few articles that lay out the basics of using Nestr: